Kappa Alpha Psi: History

+Symbols and traditions

+The original name (Kappa Alpha Nu) is the source of the nickname for members, "Nupes".
+The phrase Phi Nu Pi (ΦΝΠ) has a deeper meaning only known to its membership.

+The fraternity's badge is diamond shaped and features a raised black scroll with the Greek letters ΚΑΨ.
+The fraternity's colors are crimson and cream.
+Its flower is the red carnation.
+Its motto is "Achievement in Every Field of Human Endeavor".

+The Kappa Alpha Psi Journal has been the official magazine of the fraternity since 1914.
+The Journal is published four times a year in February, April, October and December.
+Frank M. Summers was the magazine's first editor and later became the fourteenth grand polemarch.

-The Kappa "Kane"
+Kappa "Kane"

 In the 1950s, as black Greek-letter organizations began the tradition of step shows, the fraternity began using the "Kappa Kane" in what it termed "cane stepping".
 The kappa canes were longer in the 1950s than in later decades.
 In the early 1960s, the cane was decorated with the fraternity colors.
 In the 1970s the cane was shortened so brothers could "twirl" and tap the cane in the choreography with high dexterity.
-The process of covering the cane in the fraternal colors is considered as 'wrapping' and is done very specifically.
+The process of covering the cane in the fraternal colors is considered "wrapping".

 In the 1960s the national organization did not condone the use of canes or Kappa Alpha Psi's participation in step shows contending that "the hours spent in step practices by chapters each week would be better devoted to academic or civic achievement."
-Senior Grand Vice Polemarch Ullysses McBride complained about the vulgar language and obscene gestures sometimes engaged in by cane-stepping participants during these stepshows.
+Senior Grand Vice Polemarch Ulysses McBride complained about the vulgar language and obscene gestures sometimes engaged in by cane-stepping participants during these stepshows.
 In 1986, during the fraternity's 66th national meeting, cane stepping was finally recognized as an important staple of Kappa Alpha Psi.

-National programs
+Activities

 Guide Right

-Guide Right is a program for the educational and occupational guidance of youth, primarily inspirational and informational in character.
+Guide Right is a program for the educational and occupational guidance of youth, primarily inspirational and informational.
 Its reach extends to high schools and colleges alike.
 In the latter, giving due attention to the needs of undergraduate Brothers.

-Conceived in 1922 by Leon Wop Stewart, and suggested at the twelfth Grand chapter of Kappa Alpha Psi, Guide Right became the Fraternity's National Service Program.
-Jesse Jerome Peters, later to become the eighth Grand Polemarch, was chairman of the committee, during the administration of W. Ellis Stewart as Grand Polemarch.
+Conceived in 1922 by Leon Walker Steward, and suggested at the twelfth Grand chapter of Kappa Alpha Psi, Guide Right became the fraternity's national service program.

-Guide Right is administrated by a National Director and a Guide Right Commission.
-The Guide Right Commission consists of the Director and twelve Province Guide Right Coordinators, one from each Province, appointed by their respective Province Polemarchs.
-The Director is uniquely qualified to perform the duties of this office and is appointed by the Grand Polemarch.
-He prepares such directives as are necessary for the successful and efficient observance of this National movement.
-He also edits and prepares the Manual for the universal use of Undergraduate and Alumni.